mmclaughlin84/RNAseq_alma_hisat2/README.md

 curl -o alignment_files/prepDE.py3 "https://raw.githubusercontent.com/mmclaughlin84/RNAseq_alma_hisat2/master/prepDE.py3"
 ```

-**There is a folder on the RDS was is already setup with the indexes files required**.
-Using `cp` or `rsync` are both painfully slow do it is easier to do without using code.
-Find the directory/folder called `indexes_ms_hisat2` and right click, then select `Duplicate`.
-Rename the resulting folder to `indexes` and drag it so it is in the project folder `alignment_files/indexes`.
+**There is a folder on the RDS already setup with the indexes files required**.
+Due to the behaviour of working on the RDS it is much quicker to duplicate, rename, and move the files in this folder without using code.
+Step 1 - Find the directory/folder called `indexes_ms_hisat2` in TARGTHER/mmclaughlin/ and right click, then select `Duplicate`.
+Step 2 - Rename the resulting folder to `indexes` and drag it so it is in your project folder `alignment_files/indexes`.

-If the pre-prepared indexes folder on the RDS was not there, here is how you would source the files.
+The final step is to go to the RDS project folder, and open scripts 2-7 in **Textmate**. *You need to change the email address to be your_name@icr.ac.uk using find and replace (cmd-f/ctrl-f)* - sending emails to the default email will not be of much use to you.

+Additional Notes: You don't have to do this step with the four lines of code (curl, gunzip, curl, tar) below.
+But if you had to source the indexes files from scratch, here is how you would do it.
 Download the Mus Musculus .gtf file using `curl` and `unzip`.
 Download an already indexed Mus Musculus genome from the HISAT2 website.
 You might need to drag the files into the indexes folder.
-All the files should be in indexes, there should be none in subdirectories.
+All the files should be in indexes, there should be no subdirectories.

 ```
 curl -o ./alignment_files/indexes/Mus_musculus.GRCm38.102.gtf.gz "ftp://ftp.ensembl.org/pub/release-102/gtf/mus_musculus/Mus_musculus.GRCm38.102.gtf.gz"